codemagic-ci-cd/codemagic-docs/content/code-signing/android-code-signing.md

 ## Preparing your Flutter project for code signing

 There are several approaches you can use to prepare your Flutter project for code signing, we have described two of these in this section.
-Note that whichever approach you use, you still need to [set up Android code signing](#setting-up-android-code-signing-on-codemagic) in the Codemagic UI.
+Note that whichever approach you use, you still need to [set up Android code signing](#setting-up-android-code-signing-on-codemagic) in the Flutter workflow editor.

 ### Option 1.
 Configure signing following Flutter's documentation

 You can follow the instructions in [Flutter's documentation](https://flutter.dev/docs/deployment/android#signing-the-app) to configure code signing in Gradle.
 It's vital that you use the variable names suggested in Flutter documentation as Codemagic will reference them during the build.
-However, make sure to not commit your `key.properties` file to the repository, Codemagic will generate and populate the `key.properties` file during the build based on the input you provide in the UI.
+However, make sure to not commit your `key.properties` file to the repository, Codemagic will generate and populate the `key.properties` file during the build based on the input you provide in the workflow editor.

 ### Option 2.
 Configure signing using environment variables